jumpframetech/Jumpframe-VSCode-Theme/README.md

 ## Description

-My Custom VS Code Theme is a carefully crafted theme for Visual Studio Code that provides a unique and visually pleasing coding experience.
+JumpFrame's VS Code Theme is a carefully crafted theme for Visual Studio Code that provides a unique and visually pleasing coding experience.
 It's designed to be easy on the eyes, reduce eye strain during long coding sessions, and make your code stand out.

 ## Features